jeffknupp/blog/in_progress/open_source.md

 to solve his or her particular problem.
 Many of these tools might be useful to other developers, but they never see the light of day.

-#Sometimes, especially when written at/for work, there are reasons outside the
-#developer's control that prevent their tools from being open sourced.
-Other
-#times, it's a matter of time committment or perceived value.
-But many times,
-#a developer

 I'd like to make the road to Open-Sourcing Python projects more clear.
 I've released a few open source tools, many of which were Python-based.
 In doing so, I've noticed a series of steps common to those projects done in Python.
 In